browser-network/database/README.md

 sets their state to null or undefined, it can be dealt with on the app level, and the update will make it to everyone.

-If need be, later some logic can be put in to remove al the state that's set to null or undefined or {} or [] or ''.
+If need be, later some logic can be put in to remove all the state that's set to null or undefined or {} or [] or ''.

 ## Building